ton-affiliates/ton-affiliate-marketplace/README.md

    - **Returns**: `CampaignData` object containing:
      - `campaignId`: Campaign identifier.
      - `advertiser`: Address of the advertiser.
      - `owner`: Owner of the contract.
+Always the Parent contract which is AffiliateMarketplace.
      - `campaignDetails`: Struct of campaign specifics, including CPA rates, allowed affiliates, and open/closed status.
      - `numAffiliates`: Total registered affiliates.
-     - `campaignStartTimestamp`: Campaign start time.
+     - `campaignStartTimestamp`: Campaign start time as a unix timestamp.
-     - `lastUserActionTimestamp`: Timestamp of the last user action.
+     - `lastUserActionTimestamp`: Timestamp of the last user action as a unix timestamp.
      - `numUserActions`: Total number of user actions tracked.
      - `state`: Current state of the campaign.
+States are 0 - STATE_CAMPAIGN_CREATED, or 1 - STATE_CAMPAIGN_DETAILS_SET_BY_ADVERTISER.
      - `campaignBalance`: Remaining balance available for affiliate payouts.
      - `contractBalance`: Total contract balance.
      - `contractAddress`: Address of the campaign contract.